Last updated: 02/09/2022 16:07

 Once you complete online enrolment, you automatically become a full member of the Cardiff University Students' Union, which offers a variety of clubs, societies and services.

 However, you do have the right not to be a member of the Union under Section 22(2)(c) of the Education Act 1994.
-If you'd like to exercise that right, you'll need to notify the Academic Registrar via Ask Cardiff by the end of the second week of the first term or within 14 days of completing online enrolment.
+If you'd like to exercise that right, you'll need to notify the Academic Registrar via Student Connect by the end of the second week of the first term or within 14 days of completing online enrolment.

 Assistance with online enrolment

-Online enrolment is compulsory, and we advise that you complete it before you arrive in Cardiff - but if you can't access a computer or get online, you can register on your arrival at the University in one of our enrolment venues where staff will be on hand to help.
+Online enrolment is compulsory, and we advise that you complete it before you arrive in Cardiff - but if you can't access a computer or get online, you can get help enrolling at the university in one of our enrolment venues where staff will be on hand to help.

 You can do this at the student ID card collection point.

-If you identify with any of the following groups, please see more information about available support in our equality, diversity and inclusion section.
+If you identify with any of the following groups, more information about available support is in our equality, diversity and inclusion section.

 - asylum seekers